 There are many different kinds of data breaches.
 Some of which are complex and nuanced, while others are about as subtle as throwing a brick through a window.

 The main ones you need to watch out for involve exploiting human error.
-95% of all cybersecurity incidents are successful because of human error.
+In 2023, Stanford University research found that around 88% of all data breaches are caused by human error.

 That’s why training your staff is so important.
 So they can avoid the tricks and tactics that cybercriminals love to use.